jwoglom/nocturne-connector/README.md

   run
 ```

-### Raspberry Pi 2 Support
+### Building for Pi 1, 2, and Zero

-The Pi 2 does not have onboard Wi-Fi, and uses an older ARMv7 32-bit architecture, so support is limited.
+The Pi 1, 2, and original Zero doe not have onboard Wi-Fi, and us older 32-bit ARM architectures, so support is limited.

 However, if you have a compatible Realtek/Mediatek WiFi adapter (e.g., the [CanoKit Wi-Fi USB adapter](https://www.canakit.com/raspberry-pi-wifi.html), included with some Raspberry Pi 2 kits), you can follow these build instructions to create a working image:

+**Raspberry Pi 2:**

 1. Start up the qemu-user-static Docker container on your build host (see above)
 2. Invoke build steps specified in the Justfile with environment variables `USB_WIFI_SUPPORT=true ALPINE_ARCH=armv7`: